Good Riddance (Time of Your Life)

-"Good Riddance (Time of Your Life)" (or "Time of Your Life (Good Riddance)") is a ballad by American rock band Green Day, released in December 1997 as the second single from their fifth studio album, Nimrod (1997).
-It is one of their most popular songs and has also become a staple of their concerts, usually played as the final song.
+"Good Riddance (Time of Your Life)" (or "Time of Your Life (Good Riddance)") is a song by American rock band Green Day, released in December 1997 as the second single from their fifth studio album, Nimrod (1997).
+It is one of the band's most popular songs and has also become a staple of their concerts, usually played as the final song.

 "Good Riddance (Time of Your Life)" became a chart hit, peaking at number 11 on the US Billboard Hot 100 Airplay chart and reaching the top 20 in Australia, Canada, Iceland, and the United Kingdom.
-As of November 2022, the song had sold over five million copies and is certified quintuple platinum in the United States, sextuple platinum in Canada, triple platinum in New Zealand, and double platinum in both Australia and the United Kingdom, making it the band's most commercially successful single.
+As of November 2022, the song had sold over five million copies and is certified quintuple platinum in the United States, sextuple platinum in Canada, triple platinum in both New Zealand and the United Kingdom, and double platinum in Australia, making it the band's most commercially successful single.

 Background

-Billie Joe Armstrong wrote "Good Riddance (Time of Your Life)" in 1993 about his girlfriend named Amanda who moved to Ecuador, with him naming the song "Good Riddance" to show his anger towards her.
+Lead singer Billie Joe Armstrong wrote "Good Riddance (Time of Your Life)" in 1993 about his girlfriend named Amanda who moved to Ecuador, with him naming the song "Good Riddance" to show his anger towards her.
 He did not show the song to his bandmates until the Dookie recording sessions later the same year.
 During the sessions, however, the song was determined to be too different from the rest of the songs on Dookie, and producer Rob Cavallo was unsure of how to structure the recording.

 An early version of the song (in a different key, with a faster tempo and sparer arrangement) simply titled "Good Riddance" appeared as a B-side to the European single for "Brain Stew/Jaded".

 When the time came to record Nimrod, Armstrong decided to record the song again, and Cavallo suggested they add strings to the track.
 He sent the band to play foosball in another room while he recorded the strings, which took "like fifteen, twenty minutes, maybe a half an hour at the most".
 Cavallo reflected on his decision to add the strings: "I knew we had done the right thing.
 It was a hit the second I heard it."

 Composition

 In comparison to previous Green Day material, "Good Riddance (Time of Your Life)" features more mellow, contemplative lyrics with acoustic music.
 Band member Mike Dirnt said that the release of this song was probably the "most punk" thing they could have done.

 The song has been labelled alternative rock, folk, folk punk, and acoustic rock.
+It is written in the key of G major with a tempo of 86 beats per minute.
+Armstrong's vocals span from the note of E4 to E5.